 The European Congress of Psychiatry will serve the educational mission of the EPA by providing high-quality education courses, covering all aspects of psychiatry.

-Each course is 3.5 hours long and will present advanced material on a chosen topic of practical relevance.
+Each EPA Course is composed of two 90-minute sessions and will present advanced material on a chosen topic of practical relevance.

 HOW TO REGISTER

 You can register for an EPA course through the congress registration system.